-In late-2013, Manfred was given the post of MLB’s Chief Operating Officer.
-In 2014, he was voted for the baseball’s new commissioner and luckily he qualified all the trials.
+Manfred was given the post of MLB’s Chief Operating Officer in 2013.
+Then, during 2014, he was voted for the baseball’s new commissioner and luckily he qualified all the trials.
 On January 24, 2015, he holds the charge of a commissioner.
 Since then he is playing the most influential role in professional baseball.
-He is the current commissioner of baseball so has owned a lucrative amount of income.
+He is the current commissioner of baseball so he has owned a lucrative amount of income.
 Furthermore, Manfred has signed a 5 years contract for the post of baseball commissioner.
 According to the stats of his earnings:

 As MLB Commissioner Salary of Rob Manfred in 2022: